Guide to 40 CRF Part 60, Subpart OOO Standards of Performance for Nonmetallic Mineral Processing Plants

 Buildings that Enclose Affected Facilities

 The rule contains an optional compliance method that allows emission measurement from any buildings that enclose any affected facilities, instead of each affected facility within the building.
-The revised rule limits visible emissions from any building opening, except vents, to seven percent opacity.
+The rule limits visible emissions from any building opening, except vents, to seven percent opacity.
 To demonstrate initial compliance using this option, you must use EPA Method 9 for the initial performance test, the same way you would for a fugitive emission point.
 Vents must meet the stack emission limits and initial performance test requirements mentioned above.
-See the rule text for the definition of a vent.
+See the rule text for vent definition.

 Notifications and Reports

-The revised rule requires notifications and reports need only be sent to the Department of Natural Resources’ Air Pollution Control Program.
-There is no longer a requirement to send these to EPA.
+The rule requires notifications and reports be only sent to the Department of Natural Resources’ Air Pollution Control Program or to a local agency that has jurisdiction in your area.
+There is no requirement to send these to EPA.